travis-ci/docs-travis-ci-com/user/languages/android.md

         - build-tools-18.1.1
         - android-8

+### How to Create and Start an Emulator

+At the moment, these steps are not supported by Travis CI Android builder.
+Basically you'll need to ship a script like [`wait_for_emulator`](https://github.com/andrewhr/rxjava-android-example/blob/master/ci/wait_for_emulator) and adapt your [`.travis.yml`](https://github.com/andrewhr/rxjava-android-example/blob/master/.travis.yml) in order to make the emulator available for your tests.

 ## Dependency Management

 Travis CI Android builder assumes that your project is built with a JVM build tool like Maven or Gradle that will automatically pull down project dependencies before running tests without any effort on your side.